Smiling Through the Chaos

 As a mom and a wife I think I often worry so much about maintaining a functional household, I often forget to actually function in the household!
 It’s obvious the kids do not see the mess!
 Do I really want the one thing they remember about me to be my constant frenzy over the mess?
 I still suck at this so many days and still lose my stuff sometimes but as with all things I am a work in progress.

 I hope this offers a little encouragement to you moms still in living in the hectic years of parenting toddlers to teens.
 It goes by faster than you can possibly imagine and the next thing you know you will be wondering what to do with all your free time and space.
-It’s easier said than done, but try to embrace your season and soak up the joy that is there for the taking.
+It’s easier said than done, but try to embrace your season and soak up the joy and practice smiling through the chaos.

 Wishing you all a Happy Mother’s Day!